Florida education commissioner orders Miami to open schools earlier than planned

 The education commissioner told Miami-Dade to reopen by Oct.
 5 or explain why individual districts were not ready to do so.
 Corcoran said keeping schools closed was “extremely difficult” on students with disabilities and was “harmful to students who are experiencing violence, abuse and food insecurity in their homes.”

 DeSantis has been aggressively reopening the state’s economy even with high coronavirus rates in some parts of Florida.
-Late last week, he moved the entire state into Phase 3 of his reopening plan, which means that restaurants and other businesses can open with 100 percent capacity.
+Late last week, he moved the entire state into Phase 3 of his reopening plan, which means restaurants and other businesses can open with 100 percent capacity.

 Miami Mayor Francis Suarez had questioned whether Florida was really ready for Phase 3.
 According to Johns Hopkins University, which is tracking coronavirus cases nationwide, Florida has had more than 698,000 diagnosed cases of covid-19 and has a coronavirus positivity rate of 13.3 percent.
-The World Health Organization has recommended that governments reopen their economies when the positivity rate is 5 percent or below for at least two weeks.
+The World Health Organization has recommended governments reopen their economies when the positivity rate is 5 percent or below for at least two weeks.

 Also late last week, DeSantis came to the defense of college students who were not following social-distancing rules on campus that were set to try to prevent coronavirus outbreaks.
 The governor said he wanted some kind of “bill of rights” that could shield students from discipline for violating what he called “draconian” rules.
 Hundreds of college students on Florida campuses have tested positive for covid-19.